SoftDevPL/WatchTowerGui/README.md

 ## Admin tools plugin made in jave with spigot
 Project has been moved from other repository and commits history is not full.
+Some part of the project has been moved to https://github.com/SoftDevPL/SimpleCommands